jjvanzon/Circular-Language-Spec-Plans/1. Current/2019-08 Encircle Language Spec Revamp/2019-08 Encircle Language Spec Revamp Notes.md

         - [x] ~~Headings do not have colors.~~
             - [x] ~~Are not going to work for me anyway, with the low brightness on my screen.~~
             - [x] ~~It starts being not so functional anymore, the changes.~~
-- [x] I somehow don't trust this is all there's to it about Circle Language Spec planning docs.
+- [x] I somehow don't trust this is all there's to it about Encircle Language Spec planning docs.
 Look over the state of it.
 It *would* be fun to move on to a next topic and have something finished.
 But somehow I don't believe it. > It is.
 I lean towards the actual language spec rather than the planning, now.

-### 2020-04-01 Done Circle Language Spec Planning Docs
+### 2020-04-01 Done Encircle Language Spec Planning Docs

-- [x] Circle Language Spec Products doc: Move postponed work from Done section to the Postponed section.
+- [x] Encircle Language Spec Products doc: Move postponed work from Done section to the Postponed section.
-- [x] The document "Circle 3 Excluded Requirements" has topics that might be interesting for the Circle Language Spec project.
+- [x] The document "Circle 3 Excluded Requirements" has topics that might be interesting for the Encircle Language Spec project.
-    - [x] Was at: Round Up looking for things to add/move from Circle 3 Programming to Circle Language Spec.
+    - [x] Was at: Round Up looking for things to add/move from Circle 3 Programming to Encircle Language Spec.
 - [x] Circle 3 Programming, Preliminary Designs:
-    - [x] Yes, definitely quite some useful texts in that document, that belong in the Circle Language Spec project.
+    - [x] Yes, definitely quite some useful texts in that document, that belong in the Encircle Language Spec project.
-    - [x] The texts seem to belong in the actual Circle Language Spec docs, not its planning docs.
+    - [x] The texts seem to belong in the actual Encircle Language Spec docs, not its planning docs.
     - [x] In the past I made effort to dump even unfinished ideas right inside the docs.
     - [x] I had doubts about it, since it would litter the docs with unfinished, lower quality material.
     - [x] But I remember doing it, because otherwise loose ideas would be spread over numerous sub-project documentation and would get out of view.
-    - [x] Do I move these texts to the appropriate spot in the Circle Docs now?
+    - [x] Do I move these texts to the appropriate spot in the Encircle Docs now?
     - [x] Do I also move ideas from Sub-Projects there?
 Maybe those are too short to matter.
 And not really loose texts, but goals.
 Somewhere in the middle.
-So maybe I should copy/move some texts to the loose idea boxes of Circle Language Spec.
+So maybe I should copy/move some texts to the loose idea boxes of Encircle Language Spec.
     - [x] I'm staring at 'Concepts' now.
 But Concepts is out-of-scope.
 Very out-of-scope.
 Does it matter?
 Any content about it is to be dumped into the appropriate spot in the documentation.
     - [x] Object Order: Some of it is in Data Concepts.
-But I fundamentally need it in the Circle language.
+But I fundamentally need it in the Encircle language.
 It's not just list order.
 It's more fundamental.
 It can be command execution order, that is dependent on it.
 I just don't know where it belongs in the chapters.
 Maybe just its own chapter I was making a separation between coding concepts and data concepts once.
 Now most coding concepts are just part of the programming language and most data concepts are not.
 Just the separation is not as precisely clear as that.
 - [x] Circle 3 Programming, Requirements:
     - [x] Has technical design requirements.
-    - [x] I could look at them, take them out, compare them to the Circle Docs requirements, to see if they are in there or have a place in there.
+    - [x] I could look at them, take them out, compare them to the Encircle Docs requirements, to see if they are in there or have a place in there.
     - [x] Nah.
 - [x] Concepts construct:
     - [x] I am missing writing the Concepts construct documentation from the planning docs.
 I only see it in the Circle 3 Programming, Excluded Requirements.
 - [x] Lower contents:
-    - [x] The idea of lower contents is described in planning docs not in Circle Docs Planning, but in '1.
+    - [x] The idea of lower contents is described in planning docs not in Encircle Docs Planning, but in '1.
 Circle 3 Programming' planning.
     - [x] You can also find some texts about it here: Circle 3, Lower Contents, TODO.doc

 ### 2020-03-22 Done Project Names

 - [x] Inspecting the sub-projects just to find whether documentation was of any concern in those projects, might be too intense for me right now.
 - [x] The question I was trying to answer with that was: Is it accurate to call the super-project 'Circle 3 Programming'?
-- [x] The reason for calling it that, is to make it clearer what the project entains, separating it better from the super-project with the name 'Circle Docs', so that there is a clear distinction that one is about programming and the other is about documentation.
+- [x] The reason for calling it that, is to make it clearer what the project entains, separating it better from the super-project with the name 'Encircle Docs', so that there is a clear distinction that one is about programming and the other is about documentation.
 - [x] But from the top of my head I kind of already know that the focus of those Circle 3 projects was programming, not documentation.
-- [x] I just want clarity on the distinction between projects Circle Docs and Circle 3 Programming, but giving it a clearly distinctive name.
+- [x] I just want clarity on the distinction between projects Encircle Docs and Circle 3 Programming, but giving it a clearly distinctive name.

 ### 2020-03-22 Done Organize Planning Docs

-- [x] I moved around folders, for a preliminary split up between Circle Docs and Circle 3 Programming projects.
+- [x] I moved around folders, for a preliminary split up between Encircle Docs and Circle 3 Programming projects.
 - [x] I could change titles of projects inside the doc content too.
-    - [x] I am unsure whether I want to call the projects 'Circle Docs'.
-Maybe 'Circle Language Specification'.
+    - [x] I am unsure whether I want to call the projects 'Encircle Docs'.
+Maybe 'Encircle Language Specification'.
-    - [x] I do want to go for the name 'Circle' as opposed to 'New Computer Language'.
+    - [x] I do want to go for the name 'Encircle' as opposed to 'New Computer Language'.
         - [x] I don't mind that this makes my documentation stick to a name that in theory might later change.
 It probably will not change at all.
-    - [x] But Circle Docs is too general, I think.
-It should be Circle Language Specification.
+    - [x] But Encircle Docs is too general, I think.
+It should be Encircle Language Specification.
     - [x] I don't care for the abbreviation 'Spec'.
 I am not a fan of abbreviation and I don’t think it makes it much more concise or clear.
     - [x] Also: I am hitting my limit here.
 I'm tired and getting all sorts of symptoms.
-    - [x] Circle Language Design is also an option.
+    - [x] Encircle Language Design is also an option.
 'Specification' may raise expectations about finishedness.
-    - [x] Circle Language Design Planning
+    - [x] Encircle Language Design Planning
-    - [x] Circle Language Specification
+    - [x] Encircle Language Specification
     - [x] 'Specification': suggests finishedness, but does it?
 CSS is all sorts unfinished modules.
     - [x] Leaving out 'Specification' or 'Design': Makes distinction with Circle 3 Programming hard to see.
-    - [x] The word 'Circle' should be in it.
+    - [x] The word 'Encircle' should be in it.
     - [x] The word 'Language' at least sheds light a bit on what it actually is.
-    - [x] But Circle Language Specification Plan is just a long name.
+    - [x] But Encircle Language Specification Plan is just a long name.
     - [x] But 'New Computer Language Functional Design' was too, so that is not an argument?
     - [x] 'Spec': Is an abbreviation.
 I generally dislike those, but I think in this case it is appropriate.
 It is adopted as a word by the community.
 - [x] I could evaluate whether those empty planning docs folders are needed.
     - [x] The 'update … articles' sub-projects
-        - [x] Defined as empty project doc folders: I see some of it back in the Circle Language Spec's Strategy doc, Project Steps and Time Planning, but not in the Products doc.
+        - [x] Defined as empty project doc folders: I see some of it back in the Encircle Language Spec's Strategy doc, Project Steps and Time Planning, but not in the Products doc.
 Some redo's are defined, be it not in Products doc.
 It seems the reason for redoing is not always stated.
 I think I should make the list complete in all the planning docs where appropriate.
 Then I can get rid of the remaining empty sub-project folders.
         - [x] Mentioned them in the Products doc now.
         - [x] Removed the empty project doc folders.
-        - [x] Look at Circle Language Spec Strategy for things to put in Circle Language Spec Products.
+        - [x] Look at Encircle Language Spec Strategy for things to put in Encircle Language Spec Products.
-        - [x] Look at Circle Language Spec Project Steps & Time Planning for things to put in Circle Language Spec Products.
+        - [x] Look at Encircle Language Spec Project Steps & Time Planning for things to put in Encircle Language Spec Products.
             - [x] There is a lot there that specifies the reasons to change the articles.
-        - [x] Consider that some elaborations in the Circle Language Spec Products document might belong elsewhere.
+        - [x] Consider that some elaborations in the Encircle Language Spec Products document might belong elsewhere.
-            - [x] Do they belong in Circle Language Spec Strategy?
+            - [x] Do they belong in Encircle Language Spec Strategy?
             - [x] Sort of collides with the Sub-Project folders idea.
 Maybe details belong in a sub-project folder and a general reference to it in the strategy doc.
             - [x] Maybe go the other way: put sub-projects strategy in the main strategy doc and get rid of separate sub-projects.
 (My gut says: no, keep sub-project descriptions.
 That's what they are for: elaboration on a sub-project's scope.)
             - [x] Decision: Rule: Any elaboration now in the Products planning doc, belongs in a sub-project document.